Kostas Fortounis: Olympiacos

-Fortounis scored twice in a 4–1 home win against AEL on the opening day of the 2017–18 Superleague season, and the following week scored the only goal of the visit to Lamia from the penalty spot.
+Fortounis scored twice in a 4–1 home win against AEL on the opening day of the 2017–18 Super League season, and the following week scored the only goal of the visit to Lamia from the penalty spot.
 On 14 October, he was the man of the match away to Panionios; after providing the assist for Pape Abou Cissé's early equaliser, he won and then converted the late penalty that gave his side a 4–3 win.
 In March 2018, Fortounis opened the scoring with a penalty in the home derby with Panathinaikos, played behind closed doors as punishment for misbehaviour by supporters; the match ended 1–1.
 He finished the season with 37 appearances (11 goals, 14 assists) in all competitions.

 He was named Olympiacos captain in August 2018.
 He contributed two goals and an assist to his team beating 10-man Burnley in the Europa League play-off round.
 After two goals and an assist in a 5–1 defeat of F91 Dudelange in the Europa League group stage in November 2018, Fortounis was named in the tournament's Team of the Week.
 On 13 December against AC Milan, he converted an 81st-minute penalty that gave Olympiacos the two-goal winning margin needed to qualify for the knockout rounds.
 On 30 January 2019, Fortounis scored a hat-trick at home to Larissa, and three weeks later scored twice in a 4–1 win at home to champions AEK Athens.
-His free kick on 21 April 2019 in a 3–1 away win against Lamia was in vain as PAOK beat Levadiakos to secure the Superleague title.
+His free kick on 21 April 2019 in a 3–1 away win against Lamia was in vain as PAOK beat Levadiakos to secure the Super League title.
 Fortounis finished the season with 43 appearances (17 goals, 16 assists) in all competitions.

 Fortounis agreed a new four-year contract in June 2019.
 In July, he suffered a ruptured cruciate ligament and was expected to be out for six months.

 On 15 January 2020, after a very difficult year for the Greek international marred by injury (184 days to be exact), Fortounis made his return as a substitute in a 4–1 home Greek Cup last 16 game against Kalamata.

 On 15 February 2020, he scored his first goal after his serious injury for the 2019–20 season, in stylish fashion as the Greek international skipped passed them with a minimum of fuss before scoring with an emphatic shot in a hammering 4–0 home win against Panionios.
 Fortounis finished the season with 21 appearances (3 goals, 3 assists) in all competitions.